sevfs/2021-06-17-sevfs/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is only open to Sevilleta Field Station Summer REU Program undergraduate students.
+    This workshop is supported by the UNM Sevilleta Field Station Research Experiences for Undergraduates (REU) Sites Program, funded by the National Science Foundation.
+Only invited participants belonging to the 2021 summer cohort may attend.
 </p>
-{% endcomment %}

 <hr/>